 |But wait, there's more!|

-Of course, me being me instantly thought about ways to apply them to my work and how to break it down into neat little examples.
-I found no matter how awesome this advice is, it's also kinda easy to be led astray by it if you don't quite get it (like show don't tell).
+Of course, me being me instantly thought about ways to apply them to my work and how to break them down into neat little examples.
+I've found no matter how awesome this advice is, it's also kinda easy to be led astray by it if you don't quite get it (like show, don't tell).

 The first is a link from editor Cheryl Kline, who linked a video from a NY writing class where South Park creators Trey Parker and Matt Stone were talking about stories.
 The advice basically came down to this:

-Every scene in your story is connected, and how you connect them will determine whether or not they're moving the story of just showing stuff happening.
-If you can say "and then" between them, they're not advancing the story.
+Every scene in your story is connected, and how you connect them will determine whether or not they're moving the story or just showing stuff happening.
+If you can say "and then" between the scenes, they're not advancing the story.
 If you can say "but" or "therefore" then something happens that forces a conflict or a decision and the story advances.

 Let's look at that in practice, shall we?

-The first scene of The Shifter is the protagonist, Nya, stealing eggs for breakfast.
-Using this model, I'd write it down like:
+The first scene of The Shifter has the protagonist, Nya, stealing eggs for breakfast.
+Using this model, I'd write it like:

 Nya is stealing eggs for breakfast.Now, the next thing that happens is she gets caught.